 BROADCAST PSA VIDEO

-White Sox Pitcher, John Danks, teamed with OHA to spread the message, "Just because it's smokeless doesn't mean it's harmless."
+White Sox Pitcher, John Danks, teamed with OHA to spread the message of the dangers of tobacco on oral health and overall health.

 OHA sponsors an annual NSTEP slogan contest with Little League International to educate players about the dangers of smokeless tobacco.
-Details about the 2015 slogan contest will be announced in June.
+The 2015 Contest is now closed--thank you for your interest!

 The winner of the 2014 NSTEP slogan contest is Alex Smith (pictured on above) from Falls Church, VA, who submitted the phrase: “Play with grit.
 Strive to hit.
 But never spit!”
 Alex won a trip to Little League World Series in Williamsport, Pa., along with a cash prize and donation to his Little League organization.
 Congratulations Alex!